 In our case, on a Win2K server, I have a cmd script that runs on a schedule, and spawns a second script before exiting.
 Windows processed a logout after the original scipt terminated, but had to wait until the spawned script terminated before it could commit the registry.
 For the short term, I put in a delay at the end on the original script; longer term, I will modify the way it works so the original can wait for the called script to exit first.

-The fix ME814770 works fine and corrects the problem of the slow shutdown (including the roaming profile problem) because of the open handles which occur when the PC is started.
+works fine and corrects the problem of the slow shutdown (including the roaming profile problem) because of the open handles which occur when the PC is started.
 It was mainly the problem of the print spooler and not the problem of a printer driver.
 We had seen that the problem of occasional shutdow problems remained but after several test we found out that McAfee VirusScan Enterprise 7.0 was the program that caused the problem.
 After downgrading to version 4.5.1 the problems went away.
 I've seen that also Symantec Antivirus can produce the same errors.

 From a newsgroup post: "I just found this at Norton's website: